astrazeneca-cgr-publications/JARVIS/modules/CONTINUE.md

 	- Build JARVIS model across all non-coding regions - and compare against other scores trained on all same regions as well (ideally with same batches in CV!)

-- Debug errors from "conf.W500.err" to be able to run clean analyses for final figures

 • Validate JARVIS on non-coding benign vs pathogenic variants from denovodb (when trained with all of ClinVar and not using denovodb as a control set)
 	- Look at: 'benchmark_against_denovo_db.py' [DONE - but sample size is small and maybe not the best case for benchmarking]